History of Toothbrushes

 Today, both manual and electric toothbrushes come in many shapes and sizes and are typically made of plastic molded handles and nylon bristles.
 The most recent toothbrush models include handles that are straight, angled, curved, and contoured with grips and soft rubber areas to make them easier to hold and use.
 Toothbrush bristles are usually synthetic and range from very soft to soft in texture, although harder bristle versions are available.
 Toothbrush heads range from very small for young children to larger sizes for older children and adults and come in a variety of shapes such as rectangular, oblong, oval and almost round.

 The basic fundamentals have not changed since the times of the Egyptians and Babylonians – a handle to grip, and a bristle-like feature with which to clean the teeth.
 Over its long history, the toothbrush has evolved to become a scientifically designed tool using modern ergonomic designs and safe and hygienic materials that benefit us all.

 were however very different and varied.
 Ingredients used included a powder of ox hooves' ashes and burnt eggshells, that was combined with pumice.
 The Greeks and Romans favored more abrasiveness and their toothpaste ingredients included crushed bones and oyster shells.
 The Romans added more flavoring to help with bad breath, as well as powdered charcoal and bark.
 The Chinese used a wide variety of substances in

 today typically contain fluoride, coloring, flavoring, sweetener, as well as ingredients that make the toothpaste a smooth paste, foam and stay moist.
-Individual toothpastes also may contain special ingredients, such as triclosan in Colgate Total.
 Toothpaste in tubes is used throughout the world and has been a very successful invention.